South Island: Tertiary education

 Since 2020, the polytechnics are branches of the New Zealand Institute of Skills and Technology.

 Healthcare

-Healthcare in the South Island is provided by five District Health Boards (DHBs).
-Organised around geographical areas of varying population sizes, they are not coterminous with the Local Government Regions.

 There are six major hospitals in the South Island: Christchurch Hospital, Dunedin Hospital, Grey Base Hospital (Greymouth), Nelson Hospital, Southland Hospital (Invercargill), and Timaru Hospital.
 Christchurch Hospital, Dunedin Hospital and Wellington Hospital (in the North Island) are the main tertiary hospitals serving the South Island.

 Emergency medical services

 There are several air ambulance and rescue helicopter services operating throughout the South Island.